 What is a cast iron teapot?
 Nanbu tekki no kyusu

 Cast iron teapots and kettles look similar but teapots are smaller and have enamel on the inside, this is to prevent rust.
-It is important to know cast iron teapots cannot be heated on a stove or over an open fire.
-Cast iron teapots, nanbu tekki no kyusu in Japanese, are meant for brewing or steeping tea, not for boiling water.
+It is important to remember not to use a teapot on a stove or over an open fire.
+Cast iron teapots are for brewing or steeping tea, not for boiling water.
 If you do boil water the enamel may chip or craze (develop fine cracks).
 Whatever you do, don’t use your enamel teapot on your stove.

 Today cast iron teapots are more popular than cast iron kettles

-Apart from the enamel inside the teapot, there is one simple way to distinguish them: kettles are generally much larger.
+- Apart from the enamel inside the teapot, there is two simple ways to distinguish them: kettles are generally much larger.
 Most kettles hold over two quarts (about two litres) of water, whereas most teapots hold between 300-500 milliliters.

-Bare in mind not all pots, hybrid or otherwise, are IH compatible so be sure to check with the retailer before purchasing.
+Some are not IH compatible so I would recommend to check with the retailer before purchasing.

 Cast iron teapot, kettle or hybrid.
 Which one is right for you?